SHC Privacy Shield Policy

 XI.
 RIGHT TO ACCESS, CHANGE OR DELETE PERSONAL DATA

 Customers (Data Subjects) have the right to obtain confirmation about whether Personal Data is included about them in our databases.
-Upon request, SHC will provide an individual access to his or her Personal Data within a reasonable time period.
+Upon request, SHC will provide an individual access to his or her Personal Data within the time frame dictated by the applicable data protection regulations.
 SHC will permit an individual to know what Personal Data about them is included in our databases and to ensure that such Personal Data is accurate and relevant for the purposes for which SHC collected the Personal Data.
 Customers may review their own Personal Data stored in the databases and correct, update, modify, or delete any data that is incorrect or incomplete.Your right to access your Personal Data may be restricted in exceptional circumstances, including, but not limited to, when the burden or expense of providing this access would be disproportionate to the risks to your privacy in the case in question, or where the rights of persons other than you would be violated by the provision of such access.
 If we determine that your access should be restricted in a particular instance, we will provide you with an explanation of our determination and respond to any inquiries you may have.

-To request deletion of Personal Data, Members should submit a written request to:
+To request deletion of Personal Data, you should submit a written request to:

 Via Postal Mail: